SanjaPaskova/appium-wdio-framework/README.md

 # Mobile App Automation Tests

 This project contains automated tests for a mobile application using appium.
-The tests cover various functionalities such as form fields, drag and drop actions.
+The tests cover various functionalities such as form fields, drag and drop actions and swipe.

 ## Project Structure